rustwasm/wasm-bindgen/crates/test/README.md

 * Arguments to `wasm-bindgen-test-runner` which are the same as `wasm-bindgen`, for example `--debug` to affect the generated output.
-* Running each test in its own wasm instance to avoid poisoning the environment on panic
+* Running each test in its own Wasm instance to avoid poisoning the environment on panic